wp-plugins/post-pay-counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
+= 2.29 =
+* Fixed: word counting not working for non-latin charsets due to PHP bug.
+Restoring old counting method from v.
+2.26.
+* Fixed: still some minor issues with time zone differences.
+* Fixed: username for currently editing personalized settings would not be displayed.
+* Fixed: when generating stats, user personalized settings for *allowed post statuses* would not be used; general settings would be used instead.

 = 2.28 =
-* Tweak: various performance enhancements (should speed especially large sites stats).
+* Tweak: various performance enhancements (should speed up especially large sites stats).
 * Fixed: stats display would experience a time delay when selecting a time range due to time zone and date generation problems.
-Now posts up to the last second of the requested end time are selected (actually, to the end of the day).
+Now posts up to the last second of the requested end time are selected.
 * Tweak: in author detailed stats, if the viewer has the capability *edit_post*, the post link is to the post editing page (it is faster to fetch than the public permalink).
 If the user can't edit posts, they still see the public permalink.

 = 2.27 =